 Before performing test runs, you must:

-The API test run logs will include the headers, query parameters, and path parameters provided in the mock data.
-Similar to the test mode in the Flow builder, you can view test run results for each step and the execution logs for the steps and hooks.
+Your test run logs include the headers, query parameters, and path parameters from your mock data.
+As with test mode in the Flow builder, you can review test run results and execution logs for each step and hook.

 Run test is disabled if any of the following are true:

-• If mock data is not available in the API request, except for APIs using the GET method.
+- If mock data is not available in the API request, except for APIs using the

 You can run a test using one of two ways: